-Pursuant to the terms of the public company incentive plan, our board of directors (or a committee delegated by our board of directors) administers the plan and, subject to any limitations in the plan, selects the recipients of awards and determines:
+Pursuant to the terms of the 2015 equity incentive plan, our board of directors (or a committee delegated by our board of directors) administers the plan and, subject to any limitations in the plan, selects the recipients of awards and determines:

-the number of shares of our common stock covered by options and the dates upon which the options become exercisable;

-- the type of options to be granted; - the duration of options, which may not be in excess of ten years; - · the exercise price of options, which must be at least equal to the fair market value of our common stock on the date of grant; and - the number of shares of our common stock subject to and the terms of any stock appreciation rights, restricted stock awards, restricted stock units or other stock-based awards and the terms and conditions of such awards, including conditions for repurchase, issue price and repurchase price (though the measurement price of stock appreciation rights must be at least equal to the fair market value of our common stock on the date of grant and the duration of such awards may not be in excess of ten years).
+- the number of shares of our common stock covered by options and the dates upon which the options become exercisable; - the type of options to be granted; - the duration of options, which may not be in excess of ten years; - · the exercise price of options, which must be at least equal to the fair market value of our common stock on the date of grant; - the methods of payment of the exercise of options; and - the number of shares of our common stock subject to and the terms of any share appreciation rights, restricted share awards, restricted share units or other share-based awards and the terms and conditions of such awards, including conditions for repurchase, issue price and repurchase price (though the measurement price of share appreciation rights must be at least equal to the fair market value of our common stock on the date of grant and the duration of such awards may not be in excess of ten years).

-If our board of directors delegates authority to an executive officer to grant awards under the public company incentive plan, the executive officer has the power to make awards to all of our employees, except executive officers.
-Our board of directors will fix the terms of the awards to be granted by such executive officer, including the exercise price of such awards (which may include a formula by which the exercise will be determined), and the maximum number of shares subject to awards that such executive officer may make.
+If our board of directors delegates authority to an officer to grant awards under the 2015 equity incentive plan, the officer will have the power to make awards to all of our employees, except executive officers.
+Our board of directors will fix the terms of the awards to be granted by such officer, including the exercise price of such awards (which may include a formula by which the exercise will be determined), and the maximum number of shares subject to awards that such officer may make.

-Upon a merger or other reorganization event, our board of directors may, in its sole discretion, take any one or more of the following actions pursuant to the public company incentive plan as to some or all outstanding awards other than restricted stock:
+Upon a merger or other reorganization event, our board of directors may, except to the extent specifically provided otherwise in an award or other agreement between us and the plan participant, take any one or more of the following actions pursuant to the 2015 equity incentive plan as to some or all outstanding awards other than restricted shares: